Last updated on January 14, 2022 - My Free Marketing newsletter 👀

 In any marketing plan, you need clearly defined target customers so you know EXACTLY who you’re trying to reach at all times.

-My best advice is to work backwards and define two things:
+My best advice is to work backward and define two things:

 A) WHO is your customer?